Lucio Lombardo-Radice

 Lucio Lombardo-Radice (Catania, 10 July 1916; Brussels, 21 November 1982) was an Italian mathematician.
 A student of Gaetano Scorza, Lombardo-Radice contributed to finite geometry and geometric combinatorics together with Guido Zappa and Beniamino Segre, and wrote important works concerning the Non-Desarguesian plane.
 He was also a leading member of the Italian Communist Party and a member of its central committee.
+He had a long professional and political friendship with German natural scientist and dissident Robert Havemann.

 Lombardo-Radice's parents were Giuseppe Lombardo Radice and Gemma Harasim.
 His children included the writer Marco Lombardo Radice and actor Giovanni Lombardo Radice.